The Kings of South Side

 Ray just smiled and shook his head.

-“I’m sure the wife has a nice long list things she wants done.”
+“I’m sure the wife has a nice long list of things she wants done.”

 “How long have you been married?”
 Andrews followed up.

-“To damn long!”
-Carr yelled, though a quick tap to the nuts seemed to shut him up.
+“Too damn long!”
+Carr yelled, though another quick tap to the nuts seemed to shut him up.

-“We’ve been married for five years, now.
-Just had our anniversary a few weeks ago.”
+“We’ve been married for five years now.
+Just had our anniversary a couple weeks ago.”

 “And you have kids, right?”